 The process is the same with any hair.
 At Romeo & Juliette Laser Hair Removal, we have 12 lasers dedicated to hair removal, so we can find the perfect laser for your skin tone and hair color.

-Can You Perform Laser Hair Removal If I Have PCOS?
+Can You Perform Laser Hair Removal If I Have PCOS Hair?

-Yes, the laser energy only is absorbed by the melanin in your unwanted hairs.
+Yes, the laser energy only is absorbed by the melanin in your unwanted hair.
 It does not affect the skin or any other body parts or functions.

 PCOS Laser Hair Removal Treatment Areas